Chicana and Chicano Studies (CHST)

 Satisfies: a university graduation requirement–diversity.

-The course examines the experience of the other Latinos (Hispanics) in the United States: Puerto Rican, Cuban American and Central Americans.
+Examines the experience of the other Latinos (Hispanics) in the United States: Puerto Rican, Cuban American, and Central Americans.
 The course presents a brief historical overview of their entrance in American Society and a demographic comparison of significant socio-economic variables of the groups.
-The primary focus of the course is to examine the social and cultural profile of the Puerto Rican, Cuban and Central American groups in the U.S.
+The primary focus is to examine the social and cultural profile of the Puerto Rican, Cuban, and Central American groups in the U.S.

 CHST 202.
 INTRODUCTION TO CHICANA/O/X CULTURE.
 5 Credits.